Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by 5.4 points per game with a +54 scoring differential overall.
-They put up 76.4 points per game (150th in college basketball) and allow 71 per outing (185th in college basketball).
+- The Musketeers average 76.4 points per game (150th in college basketball) while allowing 71.0 per contest (185th in college basketball).
+They have a +54 scoring differential overall and outscore opponents by 5.4 points per game.

-- Xavier wins the rebound battle by an average of two boards.
-It is recording 39.4 rebounds per game (72nd in college basketball) compared to its opponents' 37.4 per outing.
+- Xavier records 39.4 rebounds per game (72nd in college basketball) while conceding 37.4 per outing to its opponents.
+It outrebounds opponents by 2.0 boards per game.

-- Xavier knocks down 6.4 three-pointers per game (278th in college basketball) at a 33.9% rate (164th in college basketball), compared to the 6 its opponents make while shooting 29% from beyond the arc.

 - The Musketeers rank 237th in college basketball with 92.4 points scored per 100 possessions, and 89th in college basketball defensively with 85.9 points conceded per 100 possessions.